How you apply and get approved for a business loan has radically changed, here's why.

-If you decide that switching to the cloud isn’t for you then you’ll certainly be paying a higher price, slower loan approvals and certainly increased times to funding compared to lenders that can integrate with your accounting & bank account information in real-time to automate lending services.
+If you decide that switching to the cloud isn’t for you then you’ll certainly be paying a higher price now and in the future.
+Slower loan approvals and increased times to funding is the traditional method compared to lenders that can integrate with your existing systems to automate lending.

 With automation comes efficiencies, both for the borrower and the lender, driving down overall costs.